 The expertise, enthusiasm, and findings of the EarthScope community constitute an increasingly rich resource for enhancing Earth Science education in formal (K-12, college, university) and informal (parks, museums, media) settings.
 The EarthScope National Office education and outreach program facilitates dissemination of EarthScope science to the broader scientific community, educators, the public and the media.

 The National Science Foundation (NSF) funds EarthScope.
-EarthScope is constructed, operated, and maintained in alliance with UNAVCO, the Incorporated Research Institutions for Seismology (IRIS), and is conducted in partnership with the United States Geological Survey (USGS) and the National Aeronautics and Space Administration (NASA) as well as other organizations.
+EarthScope was constructed, operated, and maintained in alliance with UNAVCO, the Incorporated Research Institutions for Seismology (IRIS), and conducted in partnership with the United States Geological Survey (USGS) and the National Aeronautics and Space Administration (NASA) as well as other organizations.
 Several international organizations also contribute to the initiative.